mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # OotD Release Notes

+## 3.6.0
+* Now has a single installer for both 32-bit and 64-bit office, which should reduce confusion quite a bit.
+  * Note: If you had the 64-bit version installed, when upgrading, it will reset your OotD settings to the defaults.
+* Uses .NET Framework 4.7.1 for additional performance and HiDPI improvements.
+* Uses a delayed scheduled task for running OotD on startup, which should reduce startup errors when trying to load Outlook prematurely.

 ## 3.5.3

 * Fixed issue that prevented Calendar/Inbox icons from showing up when using non-English language settings.